Friday, August 16, 2024

 As discussed in an earlier column, way back when the first translations of YHWH were being made from Hebrew into Greek for the Septuagint, it was sometimes not translated.
 Some of the translators simply inserted the four Hebrew characters in the middle of the Greek, leaving it to the reader to pronounce how they wished.
 In some copies of the Septuagint, it was rendered with the Latin letters IAO or even, mistakenly, the Greek letters equivalent to PIPI (because of the resemblance to the four Hebrew letters) but, so far, no Septuagint manuscript has been found with even a vague similarity to the modern Greek form of God’s name, Iechóva.

-Gutenberg’s first printed Bible in 1455 was a direct, letter-for-letter copy of Jerome’s Latin Vulgate which, as already mentioned, substituted “Dominus”, "Lord", for God’s name.
+Gutenberg’s first printed Bible in 1455 was a direct, letter-for-letter copy of Jerome’s Latin Vulgate which, as mentioned in previous columns, substituted Dominus, "Lord", for God’s name.

 Soon after Gutenberg, (roughly 1466, but the actual date is unknown) a Bible was translated from the Latin Vulgate into German by Johann Mentelin and printed in Strasbourg.
 In German it told readers that God’s name was “Adonai.”

 In 1516 Erasmus was one of the first translators to skip Jerome’s Latin Vulgate and go back to the oldest Greek manuscripts he could find.
-He produced a new Greek text that unified all the variants in the old Greek manuscripts, and from that a new Latin text of the New Testament.
+He produced a new Greek text that attempted to unify all the variants in the old Greek manuscripts; and from that he produced a new Latin text of the New Testament.
 Among many other corrections, he found that passages had been added which were not in the original Bible.
 One example is the account in Mark of the woman supposedly caught in adultery, with the popularly vague quote of Jesus, ‘let he that is sinless cast the first stone’.
 Erasmus, since he was focused on the Greek rather than the Hebrew, did not deal with a name for God.

 In 1522 a massive work was completed, commonly called the Complutensian Polyglot.
 Its principal translator was Alfonso de Zamora, a Jewish scholar who had perhaps been forced to convert to Catholicism.
 The Polyglot featured a corrected Hebrew version in one column (which was liberally sprinkled with YHWH), a new Latin version in another column, a Greek Septuagint/Latin interlinear in still another, and an Aramaic version and explanatory notes at the bottom.
 In a marginal note attached to his interlinear of Genesis, Zamora explained that YHWH in the Hebrew text should be rendered in Latin as “jehovah”, even though he didn’t do so.
 This is one of the earliest renderings of God’s name in print in a modern language.